cesar-lp/hulk-store/README.md

-# Hulk Store
+# Hero Store

 ## Description
-This is an example of a product store webapp built with JAVA 11, Spring 5 (Boot, Core, JPA, Security, Web) and Angular 8.
-It'll be used as an example to explain (in a post series) how to build a complete CRUD app from scratch using modern day technologies and best practices.
+This is an example of a product store webapp built with JAVA and Angular.
+Its purpose is to demonstrate how a set of features are developed using good coding practices.

+### Features
+- Product type CRUD
+- Product CRUD
+- Create and retrieve product orders
+- Export products and product types to CSV & Excel formats.

-## Roadmap
+### Roadmap
-- [ ] Frontend use case implementation (in progress)
+- [ ] Frontend use case
-- [ ] Export to CSV, Excel & PDF
+- [ ] Export product orders to PDF format.
-- [ ] DB implementation
+- [ ] PostgreSQL DB implementation
 - [ ] Auth & permissions
-- [ ] CI/CD?
-- [ ] Docker
+- [ ] Docker images
-- [ ] Create post series!
+- [ ] Cleanup

+### Stack
+- Java 11
+- Spring 5 (Boot, Core, JPA, Security, Web), Junit5
+- Angular 8 (HTML, CSS, SASS, Typescript)
+- Gradle